chungdz/RL-Recruiter-Plus/README.md

 ## Objective of RL-Recruiter+

-Given the historical trajectories of a set of participants, the RL_Recruiter+ can do the learning process based on them, and then selected a fixed number of participants.
-RL_Recruiter+ tries to maximize the area covered by the selected participants.
+Given the historical trajectories of a set of participants, the RL-Recruiter+ can do the learning process based on them, and then selected a fixed number of participants.
+RL-Recruiter+ tries to maximize the area covered by the selected participants.

 ## Running Example

-You can see a quick example on how to use the RL-Recruiter+ in this [page](https://github.com/chungdz/RL_Recruiter-Plus/blob/master/example/run_example.ipynb).
+You can see a quick example on how to use the RL-Recruiter+ in this [page](https://github.com/chungdz/RL-Recruiter-Plus/blob/master/example/run_example.ipynb).

 ## Input and Output of RL-Recruiter+

 ### Parameter Settings
 The model settings saved in a json file that needs to initialize the model.
-A example is in this [page](https://github.com/chungdz/RL_Recruiter-Plus/blob/master/example/data/para_settings.json).
+A example is in this [page](https://github.com/chungdz/RL-Recruiter-Plus/blob/master/example/data/para_settings.json).

 There are several parameters need to be deployed:
 * "total_person": the number of whole participants.